kammas/aws-playground/Notes on AC SAP/Notes.md

 ##  [NEW] CloudFront Security - Field-Level Encryption (9:26)
 ##  [NEW] CloudFront - Lambda@Edge (8:03)
 ##  [NEW] Elasticache (12:51)
-Significantly improves latency and throughput for read-heavy application workloads Elasticache consists of:
+Significantly improves latency and throughput for read-heavy application workloads<p>
+Elasticache consists of:
 1. Nodes (where instances of MemCache or Redis run.
 1 Node - 1 Instance).
 Has its own DNS name and Port
 2. Redis Shards (grouping of nodes - 1 to 6 nodes)
 3. Clusters (1-90 shards if enabled) comprised of the Shards or the Nodes

-Memcache is simple, never persisted on Disk, can have 20 Nodes in a single cluster, automatic discovery of nodes in cluster, across AZs
+Memcache is simple, never persisted on Disk, can have 20 Nodes in a single cluster, automatic discovery of nodes in cluster, across AZs<p>
-Redis is complex, supports snapshot of data , supports partitioning data across up to 90 shardsm supports replication, supports geospatial data, works across AZs
+Redis is complex, supports snapshot of data , supports partitioning data across up to 90 shardsm supports replication, supports geospatial data, works across AZs<p>

 ##  SECTION QUIZ - CACHING, DELIVERY AND EDGE
 # MIGRATIONS & EXTENSIONS
 ##  The 6R's of Cloud Migration (15:45)
-To migrate first we **Discover** then **Assess** and then **Prioritize** applications to migrate Ways to mikrate:
+To migrate first we **Discover** then **Assess** and then **Prioritize** applications to migrate<p>
+Ways to migrate:
 1. Rehost (Lift and Shift) - FOR Minimum effort /  not taking advantage of cloud / TO GAIN IaaS, Easier to Optimize when in AWS - USUALLY USING VM Import/Export + Server Migration Service (SMS)
 1. Replatform (Lift and Shift with optimization) - FOR Minimum Effort with Maximum Compatibility and Some Native Cloud.
 TO GAIN better IaaS without major code changes
 1. Repurchasing (move to something new eg Saas - FOR moving from self managed products to AWS managed products.
 TO GAIN standardization, cost, risks, admin overhead, operational excellence